 For the compliance test, four port entries were used.
 The first three are the standard ports used for SIP traffic: port 5060 for UDP/TCP and port 5061 for TLS.
-In addition, port 5066 defined in Section 5.6 for use with service provider SIP traffic between Communication Manager and Session Manager was added to the list.
+In addition, port 5260 defined in Section 5.6 for use with service provider SIP traffic between Communication Manager and Session Manager was added to the list.

 The following screen shows the addition of Communication Manager.
 In order for Session Manager to send SIP service provider traffic on a separate entity link to Communication Manager, this requires the creation of a separate SIP entity for Communication Manager other than the one created at Session Manager installation for use with all other SIP traffic.
-The FQDN or IP Address field is set to the IP address of the Avaya Server running Communication Manager.
-For the Adaptation field, select the adaptation module previously defined for Communication Manager in Section 6.4.
-The Location field is set to Location 1 which is the location defined for the subnet where Communication Manager resides.
+The FQDN or IP Address field is set to the IP address of Communication Manager.
+For the Adaptation field, select the adaptation module previously defined for dial plan digit manipulation in Section 6.4.
+The Location field is set to Belleville which is the location defined for the subnet where Communication Manager resides.

 The following screen shows the addition of the Avaya SBCE.
 The FQDN or IP Address field is set to the IP address of its private network interface (see Figure 1).
-The Adaptation field is left blank.
-The Location field is set to Location 1 which is the location defined for the subnet where the Avaya SBCE resides.
+The Location field is set to Belleville which is the location defined for the subnet where the Avaya SBCE resides.